 Facet syndrome in the lumbar spine affects the facet joints of the lower back.
 In a healthy spine, these lubricated joints are covered with cartilage, which not only serves to protect the joints, but also provides them with cushioning so that the vertebrae can articulate without friction.
 However, as part of the aging process, this cartilage gradually begins to wear away, and the vertebral joints are less able to hinge freely.
 Bone-on-bone friction can cause osteophytes to develop, which may cause painful compression of nearby spinal nerves.

 The lumbar spine, or the lower back, is the most common region of the spine for facet syndrome to develop because the lumbar spine is unique in two ways:

 Although we use our lower backs for so many of our daily movements, facet syndrome in this region does not necessarily mean that you will be sidelined.
-In fact, the majority of patients who suffer from spinal facet syndrome are able to find relief through a consistent regimen of conservative, non-operative treatments.
-Talk to your physician about the possibility of pain medication, physical therapy, behavior modification, hot/cold compresses, or other methods.
+In fact, the majority of patients who have spinal facet syndrome are able to find relief through a consistent regimen of conservative, non-operative treatments.
+Talk to your physician about the possibility of pain medication, physical therapy, behavior modification, hot/cold compresses or other methods of treatment.
 Epidural steroid injections or topical analgesic pain patches may also prove beneficial.

-In the event that these techniques prove ineffective and your facet syndrome has become severe and chronic, surgery may become an option.
-Consider contacting Laser Spine Institute to find out more about our minimally invasive, outpatient procedures that have helped tens of thousands of patients find relief from back and neck pain.
+In the event that these treatment techniques prove ineffective and your facet syndrome has become severe and chronic, surgery may become an option.
+Consider contacting Laser Spine Institute to find out more about our minimally invasive, outpatient procedures that have helped tens of thousands of patients find relief from neck and back pain.